johnlaudun/teaching/courses/531/schedule.md

 Todorov, Tzvetan.
 1971.
 The 2 Principles of Narrative. *Diacritics* 1 (1): 37-44.

-In a bit of a chronological loop, the last thing we will read in our history of developments in structuralism is one of the founding documents, which is also a complex one: Lévi-Strauss’ “Structural Study of Myth.”
+In a bit of a chronological loop, we read Lévi-Strauss’ “Structural Study of Myth,” which appeared a decade before the essays by Barthes, Bremond and Greimas.
+Lévi-Strauss’ essay is a bit more difficult for most readers new to structuralism to understand, so it comes after our initial explorations have established the structuralist approach a bit more.
+Lévi-Strauss’s method is not necessarily glimpsed well in the essay, with its focus on a single text as a primary example, and so the early essay is paired with two chapters from a later work which in some fashion acts as the sixth volume of his Mythologiques, _Story of Lynx_ (1995):

 Lévi-Strauss, Claude.
 1955.
 The Structural Study of Myth. *The Journal of American Folklore* 68 (270): 428-44.
 [DOI](http://www.jstor.org/stable/536768).